Computing measures of weak-MSO definable sets of trees: Branching processes

 Take any $(\gamma_n)_{n=0,\ldots,N}$ that are upward closed.
 We need to check that the sub\=/formula starting in~\eqref{eq:it-alphaO} holds.
 Conditions~\eqref{eq:it-alphaO} ---~\eqref{eq:it-order-ab-e} and~\eqref{eq:it-x} hold by the same lemmata as mentioned in the previous section.
 To check Conditions~\eqref{eq:it-order-bt-o} and~\eqref{eq:it-order-bt-e} one again invokes Proposition~\ref{pro:compute-limits}: either $\iota_n$ witnesses that $\alpha_n\npreceq\theta$ (resp. $\theta\npreceq \alpha_n$) or, if $\iota_n$ was chosen arbitrarily, then Proposition~\ref{pro:compute-limits} implies that also the respective inequality with $\beta_n$ holds. \end{proof}

-\subsection{Branching processes}
+\section{Branching processes}

-This section is devoted to the variant of Theorem~\ref{thm:exists-psi} in the case when instead of the standard measure $\mu_0$ one uses a~measure $\mu_{\CP}$ generated by a~given branching process $\CP$.
 For the sake of~simplicity we~define only binary branching processes, the case of~a~fixed higher arity can be~solved analogously.
 A~\emph{branching process} is~a~tuple $\CP = \langle A, \tau, \alpha_\init \rangle$ where $A$ is~a~finite alphabet; $\fun{\tau}{A}{\Fdis{A^2}}$ a~\emph{branching function} that assigns a~probability distribution over~$A^2$ to~every letter in~$A$; and $\alpha_\init \in \Fdis{A}$ an~\emph{initial distribution}.
 We~assume that all probabilities occurring in these distributions are rational.
 By~the \emph{size} of~$\CP$ we~understand the size of its binary representation.

 A~branching process~$\CP$ can be~seen as~a~generator of~random trees: it~defines a~complete Borel measure~$\mu_\CP$ over the set of~infinite trees in~the following way.
 Let $\fun{f}{\dom(f)}{A}$ be~a~complete finite tree of~depth~$d\geq 0$ i.e.~$\dom(f)=\{u\in \{\dL,\dR\}^*\mid |u|\leq d\}=\{\dL,\dR\}^{< d+1}$.
 Then the measure~$\mu_{\CP}$ of~the basic set~$U_{f}$, see Section~\ref{sec:basic}, is~defined by